 - the London Transport Users’ Committee (operating as London TravelWatch) if a complaint you are making falls within its statutorily defined area; or

-- the London Transport Users’ Committee (operating as London TravelWatch) who may deal with the matter on Transport Focus’s behalf under the terms of a data sharing agreement which provides, among other things, for Transport Focus and London TravelWatch to act as joint data controllers in respect of the personal data you provide
+- the London Transport Users’ Committee (operating as London TravelWatch) who may deal with the matter on Transport Focus’s behalf under the terms of data sharing agreements which provide, among other things, for Transport Focus and London TravelWatch to act as data controllers and processors in respect of the personal data you provide.

 - other service providers.

 If you are making a complaint or query on behalf of another adult or adults, we may ask you to confirm in writing that you are doing so with their authority.
-This applies to circumstances, for example, in which one adult contacts us on behalf of a group of travellers who have experienced a similar problem, or where an adult is physically or mentally unable to contact us in their own right.
+This applies to circumstances, for example, in which one adult contacts us on behalf of a group of travellers who have experienced a similar problem, or where an adult is physically or mentally unable to contact us in their own right, and with the appropriate authority to do so.
 If you are making a complaint or query on behalf of a child under the age of 16, we may ask you to confirm that you are the child’s parent or legal guardian.
-Please note that we expect anyone over the age of 16 to contact us in their own right, unless there are clear grounds for an adult to contact us on their behalf.

 Transport user research

 Much of this work is repeated at least once a year, so it is possible to track trends over time and spot the impact of change.
-You can interrogate the data from all of these so-called ‘tracker’ surveys via the Transport Focus data hub.
+You can interrogate the data from many of our surveys via the Transport Focus data hub.

 We process personal data in order to collect this evidence, but we will never publish it and keep it securely and only as long as we need to.
 Publications based on these surveys are always anonymous.